 Retinal detachment is considered a risk for the following groups of people:

-- People who have had an eye injury or post-cataract extraction surgery
+- people who have had an eye injury

-Retinal detachment might also be spontaneous.
-This occurs more often in the elderly or in very nearsighted people.
+Retinal detachment might also be spontaneous (occur suddenly).
+This occurs more often in the elderly or in nearsighted people.

-- Showering effect of floaters (small flecks or threads) in the visual field
+- floaters (small flecks or threads) in the visual field

-There is no pain associated with retinal detachment, but if you experience any of the symptoms listed above, contact your eye doctor immediately.
+There is no pain associated with retinal detachment, but if you have any of the symptoms listed above, contact your eye doctor immediately.

 How is retinal detachment diagnosed?